Alabama executes man for the 2001 beating death of a woman, resuming lethal injections after review

-Barber was convicted and sentenced to death for the 2001 beating death of 75-year-old Dorothy Epps.
-Prosecutors said Barber, a handyman, confessed to killing Epps with a claw hammer and fleeing with her purse.
+Barber was convicted and sentenced to death for the 2001 beating death of Epps.
+Prosecutors said Barber, a handyman, confessed to killing the 75-year-old with a claw hammer and fleeing with her purse.
 Jurors voted 11-1 to recommend a death sentence, which a judge imposed.

 Before he was put to death, Barber told his family he loved them and apologized to Epps' family.